 Blyth & Wright, the ironmongers, have dressed their window with a wartime display, not shown, ready for a 1940s-themed event next weekend.
 There's no real need for the period recreation, just step right inside and step right back in time.

-I love these places, I think it's the smell, and could easily spend an hour although there's often an obligation to buy a small bag of screws or some shoelaces.
+I love these places, I think it's the smell, which is that of grandad's shed, and could easily spend an hour although there's often an obligation to buy a small bag of screws or some shoelaces.
 Today, it was a £3 umbrella.

 'We are not a Curry House, or a fast food outlet.' their website proudly claims.